-Perl logo When you have to read and write binary data using Perl, then you preferably use the built in functions pack and unpack.
+When you have to read and write binary data using Perl, then you preferably use the built in functions pack and unpack.
 With the pack function you will create a string which will be different depending on what kind of template you provide to the pack function (the unpack does the same, but in the opposite direction).

-I was writing a simple Perl script that was reading a binary file which contained data that originated from a c struct.
-I.e., I wanted to parse the binary file and print what the values would be if the binary file was read into the c struct.
+binary file and print what the values would be if the binary file was read into

 Let's say that the struct is on the format: